Relative Serre functor for comodule algebras: Relative Serre functors for exact module categories

 for $X \in \mathcal{C}$ and $M, N \in \mathcal{M}$. \end{definition}

 We give a description of the twisted module structure of the standard relative Serre functor of $\mathcal{M}$.
 For this purpose, we introduce the `trace' on an object of $\mathcal{M}$ and prove Lemma~\ref{lem:rel-Ser-pairing} below.
-We fix a relative Serre functor $(\Ser, \phi)$ of $\mathcal{M}$, which is not necessarily the standard one.
-Then we define: